phsopil/FacebookAuthomationWithSelinumPlusSms/README.md

 Description:

-     simple script to _authomate _facebook login and ænotification æcheckup using java. the count of new _notification will _send by æsms, using Twilio library
+     simple script to authomate facebook login and notification æcheckup using java. the count of new notification will send by æsms, using Twilio library

 Usage: